Killinskillz69/Nineteen69-paystring.crypto.com-/ERC-735:-Claim-Holder-Registry-vs.-in-contract.md

 - verifying claim signatures on chain can be costly.
 - claims retrieval can be not follow standers and causes issues (leads to invalid/incompatible standard)
 - Adds a lot of complexity/is more complicated to implement
+- Requires more gas due to added complexity

 Please feel free to add.